Ryukyu lacquerware Ryukyu shikki

 Splendor engraving the history of foreign trade

-Beautiful flower coating using vermillion lacquer and black lacquer
+Beautiful flower coating using vermillion and black lacquer

 What is Ryukyu lacquerware ?